Protein Higher-Order Structural Characterization Methods

 Fluorescence Polarization Anisotropy (FPA)

 Fluorescence polarization anisotropy (FPA) determines binding constants from the interaction of relatively small fluorescently emitting ligands with larger receptor molecules.
-This technique is based on the use of polarized light to excite a fluorescent molecule, which in turn will emit polarized light; however, the degree of polarization and thus anisotropy of the emitted light is directly dependent on the rotational diffusion of the fluorescent molecule.
+This biophysical characterization technique is based on the use of polarized light to excite a fluorescent molecule, which in turn will emit polarized light.
+However, the degree of polarization and thus anisotropy of the emitted light is directly dependent on the rotational diffusion of the fluorescent molecule.
 The measurement of anisotropy, therefore, can be used to generate binding curves upon varying the concentration of ligand with respect to its receptor.
 Affinity constants can then be calculated from the respective binding curves.

 Surface Plasmon Resonance (SPR)

 Surface plasmon resonance (SPR) protein binding studies commonly use biacore instrumentation and take on various configurations and formats, including both Protein:Protein and Protein:Drug binding studies.
-Rank-order screening methods for lead selection as well as optimization of running conditions to determine Kon, Koff, and KD values for IND/CMC programs can be developed.
+Rank-order screening methods for lead selection as well as optimization of running conditions to determine Kon, Koff, and KD values for IND/CMC programs can be developed as part of the biophysical characterization of the product.

 Apolar Fluorescent Dye 8-Anilinonaphthalene-1-Sulfonic Acid (ANS) Method